BRISTOL - History, Topography and Genealogy

 - Mathews (Mathew), printer and publisher MATHEWS'S ANNUAL BRISTOL DIRECTORY and Almanack 1856.
 412pp, + (20)pp adverts + 22pp, original embossed cloth, rubbed, inner hinges cracked, slightly shaken, rear outer hinge partly split, top outer hinge has short split to head of spine.
 Bristol: Mathew Mathews, 1856. £95.00

 - Mathews (William S) MATHEWS'S ANNUAL DIRECTORY FOR THE CITY AND COUNTY OF BRISTOL, including Clifton, Bedminster, and Surrounding Villages.
 1864.
 Sixty-Sixth Edition.
-422 + 14 pages of adverts, 12mo, original embossed cloth, few marks and slightly rubbed, recased with original spine laid down, and new endpapers.
-Bristol: Printed and Published by William S. Mathews, 1864. £85.00
+422 + 14 pages of adverts, 12mo, original embossed cloth, remnants of paper with handwritten title on spine, private ownership stamp to front endpaper, 'Bristol Commercial Rooms', hand written to top margin of title-page.
+Bristol: Printed and Published by William S. Mathews, 1864. £65.00

 - Mathews (William S), printer and publisher MATHEWS'S ANNUAL DIRECTORY FOR THE CITY AND COUNTY OF BRISTOL, including Clifton, Bedminster, and Surrounding Villages.
 1865.
 468pp + adverts, 12mo, original embossed cloth, new spine and front and rear endpapers, small portion missing from top corner of rear board, early ownership name, in ink, to title-page.
 Bristol: Printed and Published by William S. Mathews, 1865. £70.00